Blendify/blender-manual/trunk/blender_docs/manual/modeling/objects/selecting.rst

 Object Data
-   Selects every object that is linked to the same Object Data, i.e. the datablock that specifies the type (mesh, curve, etc.) and the build (constitutive elements like vertices, control vertices, and where they are in space) of the object.
+   Selects every object that is linked to the same Object Data, i.e. the data-block that specifies the type (mesh, curve, etc.) and the build (constitutive elements like vertices, control vertices, and where they are in space) of the object.
 Material
-   Selects every object that is linked to the same material datablock.
+   Selects every object that is linked to the same material data-block.
 Texture
-   Selects every object that is linked to the same texture datablock.
+   Selects every object that is linked to the same texture data-block.
 Dupligroup
    Selects all objects that use the same **Group** for duplication.
 Particle System